matty-jones/blaskbot/README.md

 v0.4: Added a database to keep track of live viewers and award a custom number of points at custom intervals

 v0.5: Added the clip database engine

+v0.6: Added the ability to send messages as the streamer through the bot, directly from the terminal

 ## Installation Instructions: ##